 ENA has actively been involved with the Lyn Maternal and Child Health Clinic since 2010.
 In addition to maternal health services, the clinic offers a full array of diagnostic capabilities, laboratory and pharmacy services, immunizations, and referral services for more acute patients.
 We work in partnership with the Sierra Leone Ministry of Health and Sanitation to teach pregnant and lactating mothers better health and sanitation practices and provide nutrition and dietary training twice weekly.

 In Ethiopia, our 17 community health officers, assistants, community nurses, and child health aids serve 13 remote communities in the Kakua Chiefdom, providing vital essential healthcare services.
-Last year our clinics had over 6,000 patient visits.
+Last year our clinics impacted over 1.4 million people.

 Build health posts where children and adults receive basic health care and emergency treatment.

 Maternity clinics provide expectant mothers with resources that significantly reduce infant mortality.

 According to U.N. statistics, The maternal mortality rate in Sierra Leone is the highest in the world, with 1,360 mothers dying per 100,000 live births.
 The mortality rates of neonates, infants, and children under five are also highest globally.
 These sobering statistics represent the real and pervasive challenges women and children face in Sierra Leone with poor healthcare practices and sub-standard and ill-equipped healthcare facilities.